Skip to content

 One shared tablet, a PIN per worker.
 The wall punch clock, except the hours land in the same place as everything else.

-That is the whole method: one tap on-site, the week totals itself, and Friday is one export.
-If you are done rebuilding Tuesday from text messages, you can start a free trial and put your first crew on it today.
+That's the whole method: one tap on-site, the week totals itself, and Friday is one export.
+If you're done rebuilding Tuesday from text messages, you can start a free trial and put your first crew on it today.
 It runs 14 days, needs no card, and is backed by a 30-day money-back guarantee.

 A one-page time tracking policy you can copy today

 Whatever method you land on, write the rules down once and hand them to the crew.
-Most disputes are not dishonesty; they are two people who never agreed on the rule.
+Most disputes aren't dishonesty; they're two people who never agreed on the rule.
 Copy the template below, fill in the blanks in brackets, and post it where the crew will see it.
 It works for paper, a spreadsheet, or an app.

 RuleWhat it says